 Corey Olsen – President

-In his teaching website, The Tolkien Professor, Professor Olsen brings his scholarship on Tolkien to the public, seeking to engage a wide and diverse audience in serious intellectual and literary conversation.
-His website features a series of detailed lectures on The Hobbit, and recordings of the weekly meetings of the Silmarillion Seminar, which has been working its way through the Silmarillion chapter by chapter, as well as more informal Q&A sessions with listeners.
+On his teaching website, The Tolkien Professor, Professor Olsen brings his scholarship on Tolkien to the public, seeking to engage a wide and diverse audience in serious intellectual and literary conversation.
+His website features recordings of a detailed lecture series on The Hobbit, the Silmarillion Seminar, a weekly discussion group over Tolkien’s Silmarillion, as well as more informal Q&A sessions with listeners.
 His book, entitled Exploring J.R.R.
 Tolkien’s The Hobbit, was published by Houghton Mifflin in September 2012.

 Nick’s foundations for being an effective technologist and project organizer were built during his (first) tenure at Penn State.
 As a student, he turned his self-created degree in Integrative Arts into the beginnings of his current career in educational technology, getting his start in the same department as he works today.